adir-jscode/powersurge-supplements-client/README.md

 # About Project

-- This project is about independent service provider
+- This project is Manage inventory items
-- It's contains packages of traveling guide
+- It's contains collection of products
-- Service contains 3 different type of packages
+- In this project we use CRUD operations
-- Home page contains a Banner,Services and a footer
+- Home page contains a Banner,products, categories, recent post and a footer
-- It requires user authentication
+- We use JWT authentication

 # Languages and technologies